 You can download a PDF of Tyler’s slides here.
 And follow @pullrequestcom to stay updated on upcoming meetups we’re attending.

 At PullRequest, we help development teams catch security threats, stop crashes, and fix performance issues.
 We’re passionate about code quality and adding more engineering rigor to your review process.
-Sign up or schedule a 1:1 demo with our team today.
+Schedule a 1:1 demo with our team today.